Shoebill Island Camp: Our full report

 Though many visitors come for the birds, Bangweulu's wildlife can also be spectacular.
 Tens of thousands of black lechwe - an attractive dark sub-species, endemic to the area - mass on the open grass plains, where you'll also find sitatunga, tsessebe, reedbuck, common duiker and plenty of oribi.
 Elephant and buffalo are also frequently seen, while hyena, leopard and jackal are less common.

 There's really only one place to stay: Shoebill Island Camp.
-On an island in the wetlands, Shoebill Camp has six walk-in tents under thatched roofs as well as three reed huts.
+On an island in the wetlands, Shoebill Camp has four walk-in tents, raised on wood and reed platforms.
 The tents are very simply furnished with reed matting on the floors and a double bed, or twin beds, covered by a mosquito net in the corner.
 Rustic bamboo shelving for storing clothes, and a low table with a candle and box of matches as well as a bottle of drinking water, complete the furnishings in the tent.

 At one end of the camp is the enclosed reed and thatched main area.
 The lounge is at one end of the room, with a couple of comfy sofas and chairs around a low table.
 A large dining table dominates the centre of the room.
 A sideboard acts as bar and library - with a selection of drinks as well as a few books.
 In a corner is a fridge from which guests can help themselves to soft drinks or beers.

 At the other end of the camp is a reed breakfast room with a view over a nearby lagoon.